Skip to main content

 APPLICATION TIME The 1PM coordinator(s), in addition to the responsibilities set out in FRAME CLB(LEGAL), shall coordinate with appropriate District administrators or other designated and trained employees regarding pesticide or herbicide applications in accordance with law.
 The 1PM coordinator(s) shall determine when an emergency situation exists and an exception to the 48-hour notice requirement may be made.
 NO UNAUTHORIZED No other employee or other person or entity shall be permitted to apply a pesticide or herbicide at a school facility without the prior approval of the 1PM coordinator and other than in the manner prescribed by law and the District's 1PM program.

-• Written requests for public information must be given in the one of the following forms:
+• Written requests for public information must be given in one of the following forms:

 *Mailed to: Smyer ISD